crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 controller][generic-controller] makes extensive use of the functions defined in that interface where as classic implementations work with the type directly.

-### Code Debugging Experience Difference
+### Maintenance Challenges

 This is probably the biggest difference between classic and Jet providers.
 If you run the debugger and put breakpoints in the code, you'll realize that Jet providers run the Terraform CLI in a temporary TF workspace folder instead of making HTTP calls to the cloud vendor.
 This makes it more challenging to debug Jet providers because you need to have a rough idea of how Terraform works, i.e. concepts like TF state and TF configuration.
+In either case though, if you use a Jet-generated CRD in Jet provider or mixed provider, you'll need to bear, this cost.
+Mixing the provider doesn't really make that harder or easier but what to expect when you start debugging could be different, i.e. not every CRD is debugged in the same way.

 One thing to keep in mind is that it's not really a common case for Crossplane users to locally debug the code to see what's happening - usually the error in